UnknownRori/Rin/README.md

 ## 📔 Overview

 Rin is a lightweight minimalistic framework written in php, it's feature SEO Friendly Routing, Middleware, and Dependency Injection.
-This framework is trying to solve problem when someone said [Laravel](https://laravel.com/) is overkill so this framework will be replacement for someone who not very familiar with [CodeIgniter](https://codeigniter.com/), although this framework is bare minimum.
+This framework is trying to solve problem when someone said [Laravel](https://laravel.com/) is overkill so this framework will be replacement for someone who not very familiar with [CodeIgniter](https://codeigniter.com/), although this framework is bare minimum and not for production because this framework is just for fun.

 ## 🚀 Feature